Germany's more ambitious climate goals pressure industry to clean up | DW | 12.05.2021

 As well as phasing out cars with internal combustion engines, said Mattioli, the government will find it "increasingly difficult" to dismiss measures like a generalized motorway speed limit that would help cut emissions.
 "This is a low-hanging fruit."

-It is unclear whether the new laws will protect villages set to be destroyed to make way for coal mines.
+It is unclear whether the new laws will help to protect villages set to be destroyed to make way for coal mines

 The push for a socially just transition also applies to coal.

-So far, Germany has clung to a 2038 deadline of closing its coal plants that scientists say is incompatible with the Paris Agreement and which lags behind the rest of Europe.
-The new 2030 targets for Germany's energy sector would speed up the phase-out of coal by at least 8 years.
+Before the new 2030 target, Germany clung to a 2038 deadline of closing its coal plants that scientists say is incompatible with the Paris Agreement and which lags behind the rest of Europe.

-That means coal communities will have less time to adapt, said Pao-Yu Oei, a professor of sustainable energy transitions at the Europe University of Flensburg, who studies how societies can shift away from coal fairly.
+This means coal communities will have less time to adapt, said Pao-Yu Oei, a professor of sustainable energy transitions at the Europe University of Flensburg.

 A study Oei co-authored in the journal Climate Policy in 2020 looked for lessons from Germany's phase-out of hard coal mining in the Ruhr and Saarland regions in which not a single miner was fired.
 It found that a faster transition would have been cheaper and more efficient because it would have avoided propping up a dying technology, not given coal regions false hope and left more room to directly act to support miners and their families.